The Facebook logo The X.com logo The Maryland.gov logo

 Submitting Your Mail-In Ballot

 If you received your ballot by email, that email will contain a link to print and mail your ballot.
+You will need to provide your own envelope and postage to return the printed and marked ballot.

 First Class Mail - U.S. Post Office